Monday, February 14, 2011

 A: Great question Ken!
 I am guessing that your experience is common to many of the Christians that actually read through that section of the Bible.
 I can think of a couple of things that might make your reading of Leviticus more profitable for you.

 Leviticus is really all about worship and holiness.
 How could the Hebrew nation rightly worship God and respect God’s holiness?
 There were sacrifices established to enable a less than perfect people to approach (through the Levitical priesthood) a perfect God.
 There were laws to enable the people to live lovingly with their neighbors when they came into the land which God was giving to them.
 There were feasts for the community of faith to celebrate what God had done for them and what he would do for them in the future.
 While it is true that since we are not under the Mosaic covenant God made with the Israelite nation and as a result "these laws are no longer God’s command to us, they are God’s Word for us."
-(Fee & Stuart, How to Read the Bible for all its Worth) He still speaks through Leviticus to us today.
-As we endeavor to hear what He is saying to us sometimes it is helpful to read with questions.
+(Fee & Stuart, How to Read the Bible for all its Worth) God still speaks to us through Leviticus today.
+As we endeavor to hear what he is saying to us sometimes it is helpful to read the text with some questions.
 Let me share some of them with you.

 I find it is helpful in my study to remember that nothing God says is random or arbitrary, though looking back across the chasm of time, culture, language, and covenant, it may seem that way.
 Just because I don’t see the reason doesn’t mean there isn’t one!
 When reading, I would ask…